 www.nwcts.org

 Formed in 1993 NWCT is a healthy nonprofit and one of the largest children’s theater companies on the West Coast.
-The theater company and school produces five major shows a year and the 450-seat theater and classrooms are located in the historic Northwest Neighborhood Cultural Center.
+The theater company and school produce five major shows a year and the 450-seat theater and classrooms are located in the historic Northwest Neighborhood Cultural Center.

 Oregon Ballet Theatre